How we use your information

 How to contact us

-You may opt out from receiving information from us at any time or ask to have your personal data removed or corrected in our records by writing to us at: Marketing Department, Natural History Museum, Cromwell Road, London, SW7 5BD, or by sending an email to email@example.com.
+You may opt out from receiving marketing communications from us at any time, change your contact preferences or ask to have your personal data removed or corrected in our records by writing to us at: Marketing Department, The Natural History Museum, Cromwell Road, London, SW7 5BD, or by sending an email to email@example.com.
 Please ensure that you state your full name and address in the letter or email so that we may locate your record on our database.

-If you wish to make a Subject Access Request you can do this in several ways:
+If you wish to request a copy of all or part of your personal information held by the Museum by making a Subject Access Request you can do this in several ways: